LucasAlexandreBez/Pseudocode_EN_PT/README.md

     Do something
 End Repeat

-Repeat this while x is not equal to the lGBght of y list
+Repeat this while x is not equal to the lenght of y list
     Do something
 End Repeat
 ```